Clint-DevOps/Clint-DevOps/README.md

 - 👋 Hi, I’m @Clint-DevOps
-- 👀 I’m interested in Software Development, Blockchain and DevOPs
+- 👀 I’m interested in Software Development, Blockchain and DevOps
 - 🌱 I’m currently learning Linux, Back-end Web Development @Alxse
 - 💞️ I’m looking to collaborate on any good project.
 - 📫 How to reach me: +2348144539078, IG @jc_klint